Like us on Facebook Follow us on Twitter Follow us on LinkedIn

 Is there any leniency if I'm short a couple of CEUs?

-The Good Faith Leniency policy was eliminated at the end of the 2015 CEU cycle.
 Any CCA short on CEUs at the end of their 2-year cycle will have their designation revoked.
 If you feel there was extenuating circumstances that prevented you from obtaining the required number of CEUs, you can file an appeal following your termination.

-What are Extenuating Circumstances?
+What are extenuating circumstances?

 Extenuating Circumstances are events that take place in the professional and personal lives of currently active CCA's.
 These may include, but are not limited to, loss of job, health condition, maternity leave, military service, changes of locale and position.

-How do I request Extenuating Circumstances for my situation?
+How do I request extenuating circumstances for my situation?

 You will need to file the appeal (within the appropriate timeframe) in writing to the Madison, Wisconsin office.
 The appeal will then be forwarded to the Prairie Board for approval.
+If your status has dropped due to insufficient CEUs, you will receive notification from the Madison office regarding instructions on how to submit an appeal.

 I have qualified for extenuating circumstances.
 Do I need to make up all of the CEU's that I was short?